-When in a supplementary European search following an international (PCT) search a problem of unity of invention arises, the supplementary European search report will be based on the invention or group of inventions first mentioned in the claims serving as basis for the supplementary European search, independently of the findings of the International Searching Authority as regards unity of invention.
+When in a supplementary European search following an international (PCT) search a problem of unity of invention arises, a partial supplementary European search report is drawn up on the invention or group of inventions first mentioned in the claims serving as basis for the supplementary European search (Rule 164(1)(a)), independently of the findings of the International Searching Authority as regards unity of invention.
+Together with this partial search report, the applicant receives an invitation to pay further search fees for each invention other than the one first mentioned in the claims (Rule 164(1)(b)), i.e. the same procedure is followed as for the non-unity invitation for EP direct applications under Rule 64(1) (see B-VII, 1.2).